doublecloud/terraform-provider-doublecloud/example_projects/clickstream/README.md

 1 row in set.
 Elapsed: 0.336 sec.
 ```

-This whole setup works inside clickhouse, its simple, but yet powerful.
-The utilization of KafkaEngine is robust, yet it introduces unresolved challenges:
+This whole setup works inside ClickHouse; it's simple but yet powerful.
+The utilization of Kafka Engine is robust, yet it introduces unresolved challenges:

 1. **Offset Management**: In the event of malformed data entering Kafka, ClickHouse may become unresponsive until manual offset deletion by an administrator—an inherently labor-intensive task.
 2. **Limited Visibility**: Monitoring poses a challenge as all operations occur within ClickHouse, necessitating reliance on ClickHouse logs as the sole means of gaining insights into system activities.
 3. **Scalability Concerns**: Handling parsing and reading within the ClickHouse cluster itself may impede the seamless scaling of read and write operations during periods of heightened demand, potentially leading to CPU and I/O concurrency issues.

-## Clikchouse delivery via DoubleCloud.Transfer
+## Clickhouse delivery via DoubleCloud.Transfer

 At Double.Cloud, our robust EL(t) engine, Transfer, boasts a pivotal feature—Queue Engine -> ClickHouse delivery.
 In crafting this delivery mechanism, we proactively addressed the lingering challenges: